 On November 4, 2014, our registration statement on Form S-1 (No. 333-198666) was declared effective for our initial public offering, and on November 10, 2014 we completed the initial public offering consisting of 4,600,000 common shares for \$9.00 per share.
-As a result of the offering, we received total net proceeds of approximately \$34.1million, after deducting total expenses of \$7.3 million, consisting of underwriting discounts and commissions of \$2.9 million and offering-related expenses of approximately \$4.4 million.
+As a result of the offering, we received total net proceeds of approximately \$34.1 million, after deducting total expenses of \$7.3 million, consisting of underwriting discounts and commissions of \$2.9 million and offering-related expenses of approximately \$4.4 million.
 No payments for such expenses were made directly or indirectly to (i) any of our officers or directors or their associates, (ii) any persons owning 10% or more of any class of our equity securities, or (iii) any of our affiliates.
+Jefferies LLC and Wells Fargo Securities, LLC acted as joint book-running managers of the offering and as representatives of the underwriters.
+Canaccord Genuity Inc. acted as a co-manager for the offering.